|

 Homemade Dill Pickles

-Homemade Dill Pickles are the easiest canning recipe I know of, and pretty much everyone eats them on sandwiches or hamburgers.
-We make them every year and every year we run out.
+Homemade Dill Pickles are one of the easiest canning recipes I know, and almost everyone enjoys them on sandwiches or hamburgers.
+We make them every year, and every year we run out.

 An apple butter recipe for canning.
 The apple butter is in a small mason jar surrounded with fresh cut apples.